percona/percona-backup-mongodb/README.md

 ### Running the Coordinator

 The `pbm-coordinator` process can be hosted on any server which allows the network access described above.
 (N.b. it doesn't need to make direct connections to any MongoDB instances instance itself.)
-Only one coordinator is needed per deployment.
+Only one coordinator is needed per cluster or non-sharded replicaset.

 To start the coordinator run: